EnzymeFunctionInitiative/ENA_Database_Build/README.md

 # Running the Dask Workflow

-Having followed the above installation instructions and with the `ena_db_build` environment active, the `ena_dask_tskmgr` command is executable from the command line from anywhere.
+Having followed the above installation instructions and with the `ena_db_build` environment active, the `ena_dask_tskmgr` command is executable on the command line from anywhere.
 Similarly, the submodules `dask_tasks`, `mysql_database`, and `parse_embl` can be imported within any interactive or scipted python code.
 This setup enables the ENA database build code to be implemented on a local small compute resource (for testing) as well as on an HPC machine with more extensive compute resources.
-As of 2025-02-11, the downloaded ENA dataset is 20 TB, consisting of millions of relatively small gzip'd files; a large storage space and access to tens to hundreds of CPU processors are required to efficiently process all of the ENA dataset.
+As of 2025-02-11, the downloaded ENA dataset is ~20 TB, consisting of millions of relatively small gzip'd files; a large storage space and access to tens to hundreds of CPU processors are required to efficiently process all of the ENA dataset.

 The `ena_db_tskmgr` workflow has numerous input arguments.
 These can be seen by running: